Using Perl DBI to publish your data on the web

 print "Content-Type: text/html\n\n", $template->output;

-Although, initially the Perl looks more complex we have managed complete separation of the HTML from the data.
-So long as the SQL query does not change (or the names of the TMPL_LOOP or TMPL_VAR names does not change) one person can edit the style in the template as much as they want without needing to reference the Perl script.
+Although, the Perl looks more complex, we have managed to completely separate the HTML from the data.
+So long as the SQL query or TMPL_LOOP/TMPL_VAR names don't change, one person can edit the style in the template as much as they want without needing to reference the Perl script.

-As in many cases in Perl this script can be simplified even further.
-If the names of the TMPL_VAR variables matches the column names in the query then we can use the fetchrow_arrayref method but we have avoided this here to illustrate the basic principle.
+This script can be simplified even further.
+If the TMPL_VAR variable names match the column names in the query, we can use the fetchrow_arrayref method, but we have avoided this here to illustrate the basic principle.

 Altering the program to produce different results